…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 Almost exactly fifty years ago, the poet and musician Gil Scott-Heron coined the phrase ‘The revolution will not be televised.’
 Today, with almost everyone walking around with a tiny screen in their pocket, the words may be more poignant than even in Scott-Heron’s time.

-Elon Musk managed to harness the ingrained Carlylese notion over the last decade, capturing the spotlight of the media and firmly placing himself and his company, Tesla, as the solution to the challenge of transport emissions.
+Where this is in evidence more than anywhere else today is in the EV space, where a Mars-dreaming celebrity CEO has captivated the cameras, masterfully mesmerising the media in order to promote himself and his company, Tesla, as the solution to the challenge of transport emissions.
 So successful was he at imprinting his stamp on the emerging industry, that the term ‘Electric Vehicle’ has largely become synonymous with ‘electric cars’.

 And yet, the most common electric vehicle in the world today is not the electric car.
 It is the electric bike, and by a wide margin.